mhorga/mhorga.github.io/_posts/2016-01-04-introducing-the-metal-framework.markdown

 }
 {% endhighlight %}

 Let's explain the lines of code above.
+First we need to `import Metal` because we are calling the __MTLCreateSystemDefaultDevice()__ function which belongs to the `Metal` framework.
+However, since `Cocoa` already imports `Metal` itself, and since we need `Cocoa` in order to use `AppKit` elements such as `NSViewController`, we don't need another import line just for `Metal`.
+Then, inside __viewDidLoad()__ is where all the magic happens.
+We create a `Metal` device by calling `MTLCreateSystemDefaultDevice()` and then we simply query for its name so we can display it as the label text.
+A `device` is an abstraction of the `GPU` and provides us a few methods and properties, such as __name__ which we used above.

 If you run the project, you should be able to see the following output:

 ![alt text](https://github.com/Swiftor/Metal/raw/master/images/chapter01_2.png "2")

+Yeah, I know, my GPU is a bit old but hey, it runs Metal!
 There is not much to see, but for now you learned how to "talk" to the `GPU` at the lowest possible level.
 In the next episode we will learn how we can send data to the `GPU` and get results back from it.
 The project [source code](https://github.com/Swiftor/Metal/tree/master/ch01) is posted on Github, as usual.

 Until next time!